 It features two types of onions, some deeply caramelised and then some just “steamed” in the pie.

-There are some that claim that if you pastry has not been lovingly made with hands that you have chilled with dry ice then you ain’t a cook.
+Yes absolutely!
+There are some that claim that if your pastry has not been lovingly made with hands then you ain’t a cook.